hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 This option compares the components in the KIDS build to your current system.
 It does not just do it for routines; it also does it for other components a KIDS build sends out.
-This is an important step for developers exchanging KIDS builds --as it lets them see what changes this build is going to make to the system.
+This is an important step for developers exchanging KIDS builds -- as it lets them see what changes this build is going to make to the system.
 Here's an example; discussion follows.

 .. raw:: html